 By registering for the TTP you become a part of a community of trainees supporting one another by connecting online and at various training events and retreats.
 Connection with other teachers and practitioners is so useful as you train to teach.
 Peer support can be just as valuable as supervision in helping you to develop insight and to reflect on your experiences together.
 The support and mutual understanding peers can provide can help to remind you that you are not on this journey alone and can motivate you to turn towards the challenges.
 Our community of trainees come together to share in the joys and challenges of the TTP via:

-TTP Forum on Facebook – The TTP forum is a great place for quick questions and to start threads of discussion useful to the whole community.
-CMRP Trainers and mentors periodically check in to the group and respond to posts and the TTP Lead and Coordinator are regularly available to contribute.
-Trainees will be given log in details in their TTP Welcome Pack on registration.
+TTP Forum – Hosted online via the Mindfulness Community platform, the TTP forum is a great place for quick questions and to start threads of discussion useful to the whole community.
+BU Trainers and mentors periodically check in to the group and respond to posts and the TTP Lead and Coordinator are regularly available to contribute.
+Trainees will be given log in details on registration and an orientation video.

 Online Connect and Share Drop-Ins – Quarterly zoom sessions provide a space for trainees on the TTP to connect and practise together.
 Dates, times and Zoom links will be sent out via email to all those registered on the TTP.